Check the UF Libraries Catalog for newspaper titles.

-Those on microfilm are located in Library West, 3rd floor
+Most microfilm copies are located in Library West, 3rd floor, by call number.

 A fully searchable collection of historical newspapers from around the globe.
 This uniquely comprehensive online resource was created in partnership with the Center for Research Libraries - one of the world's largest and most important newspaper repositories.